IbcAlpha/IBC/userguide.md

 * Create a scheduled task to run it automatically at the required times (see below for more information about using scheduled tasks)

 If you used the default locations to install IBC and TWS, and to store your config.ini file, you should not need to edit the shell scripts.
 If you do need to change them, they are commented to help you.

 ## Other Topics

-### Scheduled Tasks (Windows)
+### Scheduled Tasks (Windows only)

-On Windows you can start IBC automatically using a Scheduled Task to run StartTWS.bat or StartGateway.bat.
+On Windows you can start IBC automatically using the Task Scheduler to run StartTWS.bat or StartGateway.bat.

-If you do this, you must make sure that the machine is already logged on before the scheduled task runs.
+If you do this, you should make sure that the machine is already logged on before the scheduled task runs.
 Otherwise the task will still run, but you won't be able to see and interact with TWS, even if you subsequently log on.

 Remember also to change the task settings to prevent Windows automatically ending it after a certain time.

 Also you can use the `IbAutoClosedown=no` setting in the IBC configuration file to disable TWS's autologoff feature,  and the `ClosedownAt=` setting to specify when IBC will shut down TWS.

 In this way you can start IBC automatically on Sunday evening or Monday morning, keep it running all week and then close down tidily on Friday evening or Saturday morning.

 The Windows Task Scheduler has many powerful features, and some of these can be used to provide even better control.
-For example, you can run the task periodically (say every 10 minutes) during the week so that if TWS crashes, it will automatically be restarted.
+For example, you can run the task periodically (say every 10 minutes) during the week so that if TWS crashes or is manually shut down, it will automatically be restarted.
 If you also set up your computer to log on automatically when it starts, this will ensure TWS is restarted after a power outage.
 (Information about how to make your computer log on automatically is easily available on the internet: but make sure you understand the security implications of autologon to Windows).

 **IMPORTANT** Note that Microsoft have made changes to the Task Scheduler for Windows 10.
 Because of this, it is advisable to set up your Scheduled Task differently on Windows 10: see the next section _Running under Task Scheduler on Windows 10_.

-**IMPORTANT Make sure you use the /INLINE argument to StartTWS.bat or StartGateway.bat when starting IBC from Task Scheduler.
+**IMPORTANT** Make sure you use the /INLINE argument to StartTWS.bat or StartGateway.bat when starting IBC from Task Scheduler.
 Otherwise IBC will start and run correctly, but Task Scheduler will not be aware of it: in particular Task Scheduler will not show the task as running.
 This prevents correct operation of Task Scheduler features such as killing the task after a specified elapsed time.
+The reason for this is that as far as Task Scheduler is concerned, the task is simply the command processor process that it creates to run the .bat file, and does not include processes created by it.

 A sample scheduled task is included in the IBC distribution ZIP, called `Start TWS Live (daily).xml`.
 You can import this into your Task Scheduler if you are running Windows 7, Windows 8 or Windows 8.1 (see below for further information about running on Windows 10).
 After importing it, you will need to enable it and change the user account it runs under.
 This task starts TWS daily at 05:55, and assumes that TWS is set to auto-logoff at 05:52, so the IBC configuration file must include `IbAutoClosedown=yes`.

 #### Running under Task Scheduler on Windows 10